British Indian Army: Interbellum (1918–1939)

 Elements of the Army operated around Mary, Turkmenistan in 1918–19.
 See Malleson mission and Entente intervention in the Russian Civil War.
 The army then took part in the Third Anglo-Afghan War of 1919.
 In the aftermath of the First World War, the Indian Territorial Force and Auxiliary Force (India) were created in the 1920s.
 The Indian Territorial Force was a part-time, paid, all-volunteer organisation within the army.
 Its units were primarily made up of European officers and Indian other ranks.
 The ITF was created by the Indian Territorial Force Act 1920 to replace the Indian section of the Indian Defence Force.
 It was an all-volunteer force modelled after the British Territorial Army.
 The European parallel to the ITF was the Auxiliary Force (India).

 After the First World War the British started the process of Indianisation, by which Indians were promoted into higher officer ranks.
+In a 1923 census, the British Indian Army consisted of 64,669 British-born soldiers and officers, with 187,432 Indian-born soldiers in comparison.
 Indian cadets were sent to study in Great Britain at the Royal Military College, Sandhurst, and were given full commissions as King's Commissioned Indian Officers.
 The KCIOs were equivalent in every way to British commissioned officers and had full authority over British troops (unlike VCOs).
 Some KCIOs were attached to British Army units for a part of their careers.

 In 1922, after wartime experience had shown that the maintenance of 130 separate single-battalion infantry regiments was unwieldy, a number of large (four to five battalion) regiments were created, and numerous cavalry regiments amalgamated.
 The List of regiments of the Indian Army (1922) shows the reduced number of larger regiments.
 Until 1932 most Indian Army officers, both British and Indian, were trained at the Royal Military College, Sandhurst, after that date the Indian officers increasingly received their training at the Indian Military Academy in Dehradun which was established that year.